LorenzoDrudi/clean-up-cloud-rogue-instances/README.md

 ## Inputs

 Everything below is required.
-There are no default values provided.

-- `repo-name`: The name of the repository for which you want to clean up offline runners
+- `repo-name`: The name of the repository for which you want to clean up offline runners.
-- `aws-region`: AWS region where the instances are located, eg. eu-west-2
+- `aws-region`: AWS region where the instances are located.
+Default value: eu-west-2.

 ## Environment Variables

-- `AWS_ACCESS_KEY_ID`: Your access key id received when account was created
+- `AWS_ACCESS_KEY_ID`: Your access key id received when account was created.
-- `AWS_SECRET_ACCESS_KEY`: Your secret access key received when account was created
+- `AWS_SECRET_ACCESS_KEY`: Your secret access key received when account was created.

 ## Example Usage